Ser vs Estar vs Tener: All the Ways to Say “I am” in Spanish

 - Soy bueno: since we’re using ser, we’re talking about a part of our character.
 We’re saying that we’re a good person.
 Like with soy malo, if we want to say that we’re good at something—at something being the keyword here—we say soy bueno para jugar ajedrez (I’m good at playing chess).
 This means that being good at playing chess is a part of our skills.

-I know this is a lot to take in, and the best way to learn all this is by practicing and practicing!
+I know this is a lot to take in, and the best way to learn the differences among ser, estar, and tener is by practicing and practicing!
 There’s no time like the present—jump into a FREE class with us so that you can practice with one of our certified teachers!
 Or, continue practicing with our handy-dandy PDF!